 When the team from UrFU changed the shape of the internal carbon chain from straight to zigzag-like, they managed to increase the temperature of superconductivity transition by 45 degrees.
 To achieve the best effect, the angles of zigzags were mathematically calculated, and the predictions proved to be correct.

-“Nobody in the world could calculate the superconducting transition temperature of single walled carbon nanotube successfully since 2001.
+“Nobody in the world could calculate the superconducting transition temperature of a single-walled carbon nanotube successfully since 2001.
 But we make it this year.
 Then based on our new method, we insert carbon chain inside the carbon nanotube to study the superconductivity” adds Dr. Chi Ho Wong.